wp-plugins/catablog/readme.txt

 Highlighted Features:

-* Complete WordPress integration, no longer does CataBlog mess with your database.
+* Complete WordPress integration, CataBlog does not mess with your database.
 * Tags have been replaced with a more familiar `Categories` feature.
 * The Options Page is better organized and supports more options.
-* New template controls lets you choose exactly how your catalog's HTML is rendered.
+* New template controls let you choose exactly how your catalog's HTML is rendered.
 * Easy management of your catalog with superiorly designed admin control panels.
 * Import and Export features for saving and loading catalogs.